 An initial coordination letter was sent out in October 2019 to the New York State Historic Preservation Office, New Jersey State Historic Preservation Office, New York City Landmarks Preservation Commission, Delaware Nation, Delaware Tribe, Shawnee Tribe, Shinnecock Indian Nation, Stockbridge Munsee Community, and the Unkechaug.
 In November 2019 thirty-one potential interested parties were contacted to participate in the consultation process.
 Responses were received from the New York and New Jersey State Historic Preservation Offices, Stockbridge Munsee, and two interested parties (South Street Sea Port Museum and Intrepid Sea, Air, & Space Museum) that they wished to be included in the consultation process.
-On September 1, 2020 USACE sent a draft Programmatic Agreement and Historic Properties Summary document to the New York and New Jersey State Historic Preservation Offices, New York City Landmarks Preservation Commission, Delaware Nation, Delaware Tribe, Shawnee Tribe, Shinnecock Indian Nation, Stockbridge Munsee Community, Unkechaug, South Street Seaport Museum, and the Intrepid Sea, Air, & Space Museum.
+On September 1, 2020 the District sent a draft Programmatic Agreement and Historic Properties Summary document to the following parties, henceforth referred to as the Consulting Parties, New York and New Jersey State Historic Preservation Offices, New York City Landmarks Preservation Commission (NYCLPC), Delaware Nation, Delaware Tribe, Shawnee Tribe, Shinnecock Indian Nation, Stockbridge Munsee Community, Unkechaug, South Street Seaport Museum, and the Intrepid Sea, Air, & Space Museum.